 - Place in preheated oven for 30 minutes.
 Set a timer for 15 minutes so you can toss them halfway through using a spatula.
 Remove them around the 30 minute mark when they are slightly browned and tender crisp.
 Cook for more or less time, depending on your preference.

+Now you know how to make roasted vegetables, and I am confident you will love them!
 Please let me know if you have any questions that went unanswered in this post!
-And if you give them a try, be sure to tag me on IG at @wellnessforthewin so I can see your creations, and share the love by pinning this on Pinterest!
+And if you give them a try, be sure to tag me on IG at @wellnessforthewin so I can see your creations, and share the love by pinning this on Pinterest! 🙂